 This was one of my busiest months with photography since I became a professional photographer 15 years ago!
 It was the month of London Fashion Week, which is always a highlight of the year.
 I did 13 shows plus many other events.
 Below I have listed some of them together with my favourite photo.

 Chinese New year was celebrated at Watford’s Palace Theatre on Saturday night.
-A beautiful display of dance and song was performed by the Aubretia Dance Studio.
+A beautiful display of dance and song was performed by the Harrow Chinese School Dance.

 Falconry Photography Workshop